 - Pick up holiday pies to deliver to veterans, retirement communities or orphanages.
 This way you are substituting being alone & isolated with being engaged in a beneficial activity.
 Set this up in advance, so that you have approval to do so & your day is structured & planned accordingly.

 - Pre-select a study buddy, friend, colleague or group.

-- Ask them if it’s ok to phone, text or email you through the holiday to ward of the “loneliness” in order to stay connected with you.
-Set a 30 sec time limit for a connection call, connection text or connection emails.
+- Ask them if it’s ok to phone, text or email you through the holiday to ward off the “loneliness” in order to stay connected with you.
+Set a 30 second time limit for a connection call, connection text or connection emails.

 Tip #3: Create new memories or traditions of your own

-- Plan to volunteer in the morning, feed the homeless or if you play guitar, entertain hospital patients.
+- Plan to volunteer in the morning, feed the homeless or if you play music, entertain hospital patients.

 - Eat a special holiday meal out at a pre-determined unique restaurant you’ve never been to before.

-- Do a special activity – go to the theatre, cinemas, bowling, park, beach or even run/walk or be a spectator in a local area turkey trot.
+- Do a special activity – go to the theatre, cinemas, bowling, park, beach or even run/walk or be a spectator in a local area race.